Anti-Money Laundering

 • in the event that an employee discovers an unusual or suspicious transaction which involves a member(s) of the Management of the IGC Member Entity, the employee must then immediately report the transaction to the GCO and/or the Member Entity BOD.

-• in the event of any amendment to legislation or regulation, where required, any relevant obligation or protocol required of the IGC Member Entity must be adopted as policy and practical effect will be given thereto in the form of the introduction of appropriate procedures, including but not limited to the reporting of cash transactions above the threshold (see Appendix A).
+• in the event of any amendment to legislation or regulation, where required, any relevant obligation or protocol required of the IGC Member Entity must be adopted as policy and practical effect will be given thereto in the form of

 6.2.5.
 Training and Awareness Program